eigs/EVSL/README.md

       * lapl.c      : Build Laplacian matrices and compute the exact eigenvalues of Laplacians
       * mmio.c        : IO routines for the matrix market format

-   * COMMON_GEN    : Routines common to the test drivers for the general eigenvalue problem
+   * COMMON_GEN    : Routines common to the test drivers for the generalized eigenvalue problem
       * io.c        : parse command-line input parameters
       * lapl.c      : Build Laplacian matrices and compute the exact eigenvalues of Laplacians
       * mmio.c        : IO routines for the matrix market format

    * TESTS/Landos    : test drivers for the lanDOS related functions.
-      * LanDos.c      : Standard eigenvalue problem DOS using Lancco's
+      * LanDos.c      : DOS for standard eigenvalue problem  using Lanczos
-      * LanDosG.c     : General eigenvalue problem DOS using Lancco's
+      * LanDosG.c     : DOS for generalized eigenvalue problem  using Lanczos

  * EXTERNAL             : direct solver  interface for generalized eigenvalue problems
    - evsl_suitesparse.c : suitesparse UMFPACK and CHOLMOD interface